-To the right we can see the bus from the Fjord1 company crossing the Stigfossen Bridge, on its way to Valldal, and then to Geiranger.
+Here we can see the bus from the Nettbuss company crossing the Stigfossen Bridge, on its way to Valldal, and then to Geiranger.

-Every day there are a lot of buses here, both from the many cruiseships visiting Åndalsnes,
+Every day during the summer there are a lot of buses here, both from the many cruiseships visiting Åndalsnes,

 , and also passengers from the

 The Hurtigruten passengers can leave the ship in Geiranger, and go by bus the amazing route to Valldal, over Trollstigen, down to Åndalsnes and approach Molde in the evening where they again enter the ship.

 As you can see, some of the curves are quite challenging for the bus